Coxsackievirus Infections

 1) Bacterial superinfection in diseases accompanied by vesicular rash.

-2) Dilated cardiomyopathy in diseases accompanied by myocarditis (in ~10% of such patients).
+2) Dilated cardiomyopathy (in ~10% of patients with myocarditis).

 3) Chronic meningitis and encephalitis in patients with impaired humoral immune response (particularly with agammaglobulinemia).